deltaonealpha/quadnota-c/readme.md

 This accessibility-oriented development of the UI allows for a more relaxed experience.

+## DEMO
+A complete demo of QUADNOTA is available [here (quadnota.deltaonealpha.dev)](https://quadnota.deltaonealpha.dev/)

 ## Installation
 #### Compiling from source - direct
-###### Frontend
-Clone the GitHub repository and static host files under the frontend folder.
 ###### Backend
+- Clone the GitHub repository
+- Prepare a PostgreSQL database with tables:
+    - "notes" (columns: id SERIAL (AUTOINCREMENT), header VARCHAR, bodypayload VARCHAR)
+    - "todo" (columns: id SERIAL (AUTOINCREMENT), bodypayload VARCHAR)
-Clone the GitHub repository and compile source under the backend folder with GCC by passing includes:
+- Change database credentials accordingly and compile source under the backend folder with GCC by passing includes:
 `gcc -o test test.c -I/usr/include/postgresql -lpq -std=c99 -lulfius`

 `🔴 Note: Building QuadNota from source requires C99+, libpq-dev and ulfius installed`

+###### Frontend
+Clone the GitHub repository and static host files under the frontend folder after changing API endpoints with jQuery depending on your backend deployment state.

 #### Compiling from source - CMake
 To compile QuadNota with CMake, clone this repository and build with CMake after adding CMake source compilations for the following headers: